-Please note that the Case Management Settings page will only be available to users who have the case_management:admin
+Note The Case Management Settings page is only available to users who have the case_management:admin permissions.
+For more information about Case Management Permissions, navigate here.

 The images below serve as examples of the general settings layout.
 Your general settings may differ slightly depending on how your case management settings and tables have been configured.